Meridian-Onset/redwood-violet/README.md

 ## Components

 The library consists of a number of components.
-The top-level componenent is the `ensemble`.
+The top-level component is the `ensemble`.

 ### The Ensemble

-The ensemble class is an instance of a simulation and is the top-level container for all the other componenents of the simulation.
+The ensemble class is an instance of a simulation and is the top-level container for all the other components of the simulation.
 Methods in this class deal with advancing the time-step of the simulation as well as passing information between the actors and the environment.

 The base `Ensemble` class serves as the scaffolding for implementation of arbitrary day-night cycles and reward and punishment initialization.

 Visualization is baked into the base class and is accessible through the `Display_Config` and various animate methods (`animation_init`, `animate`, etc.) This functionality is implemented using matplotlib, although the idea is to move away from this framework in the future.

 ## The Environment